What is the GDPR?

 Where it is in our legitimate interest to provide confirmations or updates about products or services we provide you with, such as fulfilling your request to attend events, participate in training courses, or help you with advice and support.

-Where you have registered to receive an email alert or newsletter where you can unsubscribe at any time from the email itself or by contacting us.
+Where you have registered to receive an email alert or newsletter where you can unsubscribe at any time by contacting us.

 Where we have legal obligations under UK or EU law, such as fraud prevention, the exercise of consumer rights, and under equal opportunity responsibilities

-We do not regularly share personal data with other people or organisations without your consent except in the following circumstances:
+We do not regularly share personal data without your consent except in the following circumstances:

 Data security and retention

 In some cases, we retain records for the length of time that we are legally obliged to do so (for example, invoices, payment information, job application and monitoring information, minutes of general meetings and trustee decisions).
-In other cases, we apply our retention schedule when we no longer require personal data and ensure its secure deletion or disposal.
+In other cases, when an activiy such as travel has been completed we ensure the secure deletion and disposal of personal data.

 When we use third party services and cloud services to process personal data we take due diligence to make sure that they are reputable and have appropriate data protection practices.